 - Allows new firms and organizations also to enter the market and make a name for themselves

 - Provide individuals and organizations with better employment opportunities

 - Allows organizations to gain new experiences that are vital for their growth

 - Offer necessary techniques and experiences to grow and flourish with more extended contracts

 - Lengthy timeframe for completion of the procurement action

 - Requires strict adherence to procedures

-- Limits the possibility of building long-term relationship with suppliers
+- Limits the possibility of building long-term relationships with suppliers

-- Excessive formalism may limit supplier participation in the tendering process
+- Too many regulations will discourage supplier participation in the tendering process